Steve West (musician)

 Stephen West (born December 8, 1966) is an American musician.
 From 1993 to 1999 he was the drummer for the indie rock band Pavement appearing on four of their studio albums.
-Since Pavement broke up, he has also become active as an artist in Rockbridge County, Virginia.
+He has also become active as an artist in Rockbridge County, Virginia.

 Early life

 A native of Richmond, Virginia, West went to high school with future Pavement bandmate Bob Nastanovich; the two first met when West was fourteen years old.
 He then attended Virginia Commonwealth University, where he majored in art, before moving to New York City and working as a security guard at the Whitney Museum.
 One of his coworkers at the Whitney was Stephen Malkmus, another of his future bandmates in Pavement.

 Career

 Pavement: 1993–1999; 2010; 2019–2023

 West was recruited to join Pavement in 1993, after the band dismissed their original drummer, Gary Young.
 West's first performance with the band was on their 1994 album Crooked Rain, Crooked Rain; he remained in the band until they broke up in 1999.
 While in Pavement, West was frequently criticized and disparaged by Malkmus for not being technically proficient enough.
-West has been described as an "infinitely more competent" drummer than Young, although Young himself disagrees.
+West has been described as an "infinitely more competent" drummer than Young, although Young himself disagreed.
 He is the subject of "Westie Can Drum", a B-side released on the Pavement single "Stereo".

 He has appeared on their 2010 reunion tour as well as their 2022-2023 tour.